 Current Favorite Reads Regarding Health:

 I’ve been hearing more and more about a whole food plant-based diet.
 There’s definitely data out there that shows this lifestyle is the key to longevity and protective from illness and disease.
 My curiosity first started when I had our first child.
 It was important to me to learn more about nutrition because I wanted to learn how and what to prepare food for my kids.
 From this curiosity, I stumbled upon a book called Genius Foods.
 Then, I listened to the Audible version of The Obesity Code.
 Most recently, I’ve been embracing How Not to Die and Eat to Live.
+Add Fiber Fueled to this list and I’m for certain that WFPB is the way to go.
+And add The Starch Solution for more evidence toward a whole food plant based lifestyle.
+I’m working on it.

 Am I vegan?
 No. Am I a vegetarian?
 No. Am I here to save the animals?
 If saving the animals is a positive side effect, then absolutely!
 My main goal is to have the l o n g e s t quality of time with my kids as well as teach them how to incorporate nutrition into their lives.
 As a parent, I want to make my kids’ lives easier, more meaningful, and more fun.
 Aside from financial freedom and responsible parenting, the next best gift I can give to my kids is the power of nutrition.
 I wish I knew this information when I was a kid and grew up knowing what was helpful to fuel my body.